rizavelioglu/challenge-aido_RL-IL/tutorials/README.md

 ##### Important Note:

 As soon as the script is executed, the data is getting aggregated.
-And once "ENTER" is hit, then the data is saved to a file: `get_dynamics_raw.csv`
+And once "ENTER" is hit from the keyboard, then the data is saved to a file: `get_dynamics_raw.csv`
 Here the data collection is done manually, but it can also be done automatically, obviously:
 - Initialize an environment in `straight_road` map
 - Generate a good sampling position to start in the map using `get_good_sample_pose.py`